Average Foreign Object In Food Settlements

 Should You Sue Or Settle?

-Honestly, most of these cases don’t go to trial.
+Many of these cases don’t go to trial.
 They settle.
-And usually, that’s a good thing.
+And usually, that’s a wise thing for all involved.
 Trials take time, money, and can be stressful.

-Settling means you get paid faster, and you skip the drama.
+Settling means you get guarantee the outcome, you have control over the decision, and you skip the drama.

 But if the offer is too low, or the company is brushing you off, it might be worth taking it further.